mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Enable web app (optional)

 ntfy also has a web app where you can subscribe to and push to topics from the browser.
-The web app only runs in the browser locally (after downloading the JavaScript).

 The web app is not enabled on this role by default, because it doesn't work when `ntfy_path_prefix` is not `/` (see: https://github.com/binwiederhier/ntfy/issues/256).

 To enable it, add the following configuration to your `vars.yml` file:

 ```yaml
 ntfy_web_root: "app"
 ```

-See [this section](https://docs.ntfy.sh/subscribe/web/) on the official documentation for details about how to use the web app.

 ### Enable E-mail notification (optional)